Cameron Diaz and successful wine sales business

 According to data from Nielsen, direct-to-consumer wine shipments jumped nearly 17% last year – arguably due to lockdown from the Covid 19 pandemic – and is now a $ 3.7 billion market.
 Sales of alcohol on the internet soared by around 200%, in which wine had a 68% share.

-Big companies have taken note of the trend: Last month, Uber acquired beverage delivery service Drizly in a $ 1.1 billion deal.

-Not many people know of Diaz, 48, being involved in this business.
-Known for her success in films like My Best Friend Wedding (1997) and Charlie’s Angeles (2000), the blonde with a Cuban father left Hollywood in 2014 after a series of box office failures for her latest films.
+Not many people know of the 48-year-old Diaz’s involvement in this business.
+Known for her success in films like My best Friend Wedding (1997) and Charlie’s Angeles (2000), the blonde with a Cuban father left Hollywood in 2014 after a series of box office failures for her latest films.
 The following year she married musician Benji Madden, with whom she has a one and a half year old daughter.

-And now Díaz is totally immersed in her new job as a businesswoman.
-She is involved in the day-to-day operations of Avaline, and she told CNN that she hopes people will eventually forget about her connection to wine.

 “Avaline is an independent company,” he said.
 “In a few more years, people will not even know that I was a part of this and they will be pleasantly surprised that I was one of the co-founders.”